Hip Embolization

 How do I know if I’m a good candidate?

-You may be a candidate if you have mild to moderate hip osteoarthritis, have tried conservative treatments without success, and your imaging shows signs of increased vascularity in the joint.
+You may be a candidate if you have hip osteoarthritis or trochanteric bursitis, and have tried conservative treatments without success.
 We’ll perform a full evaluation to determine your eligibility.

 Is the procedure painful?

-No. The procedure is done using local anesthesia, so you’ll be awake but comfortable.
+No. The procedure is done using local anesthesia and a mild sedative – you’ll be awake but comfortable.
 Most patients feel only minor discomfort, like a pinch or pressure.
 Mild soreness may follow, but it usually resolves within a few days.

 How long does the procedure take?